 I got to know this book through a friend's introduction.
 She said that she also found this book by accident because there was only one edition left, so she rushed to buy it back.
 And because she heard that "Dracula" is the most terrifying horror novel in the world, she didn't dare to read it.
 And after seeing it, her mother was a little mentally abnormal.

 This book, judging from the plot, shows strong signs of a "side-by-side attack".
-The first four chapters, it tells the horrible experience of a British lawyer Jonathan when he went to the castle of Count Dracula in Transylvania to move to London for him, and it hinted at Dracula's vampire In the end, Jonathan was trapped in the castle.
+The first four chapters, tell the horrible experience of a British lawyer Jonathan when he went to the castle of Count Dracula in Transylvania to move to London for him, and it hinted at Dracula's vampire In the end, Jonathan was trapped in the castle.

 Then came the calm narrative: the correspondence between Lucy and Mina two girls; Lucy's somnambulism was taken care of by Mina; Mina's worries about her fiance Jonathan, and so on.
 All this happened as a matter of course, without mentioning what happened to Dracula Castle.